Youth Ambassadors Program with Canada

 The Youth Ambassadors Program with Canada is an intensive program with three segments:

-3) Follow-on community service activities in Canada to be implemented following the exchange experience.
+3) Return home travel by August 6, 2017 and follow-on community service activities in Canada to be implemented following the exchange experience.

-The program sponsors seek energetic applicants who are ready to develop their skills in order to be effective leaders in their schools and communities.
-Youth applicants must be between 15 and 18 years old at the start of the actual program on July 21, 2014.
-Applications are also invited from adults who are active as secondary teachers, trainers, school administrators, and/or community leaders who work with teen-aged youth.
+The program sponsors seek energetic and mature applicants who are ready to advance their skills to be effective leaders in their schools and communities.
+Youth applicants must be between 15 and 18 years old at the start of the actual program on July 17, 2017.
+Applications are also invited from adults who are active as secondary teachers, trainers, school administrators, and/or community leaders who work with teenaged youth.

 Youth and adults with Canadian citizenship only are eligible to apply; dual U.S. citizens are not eligible.
 Applicants must have fluent English language skills.
 Preference will be given to applicants who have not had previous experience studying or traveling in the United States.
-The group of selected participants must represent the diversity of Canada - geographic, ethnic, socio-economic, new Canadians (first-generation Canadians and Canadians born outside Canada), indigenous, multi-generational Canadians and gender balance.
-Preference will be given to those student applicants in particular who are recent immigrants, new Canadians or from aboriginal populations.
+We especially encourage applications from first generation Canadians, Canadians born outside Canada, and Canadians from indigenous populations including First Nations, Métis, and Inuit.
+The group of selected participants must represent the diversity of Canada with characteristics that achieve geographic, ethnic, gender, and socio-economic balance.

 Youth selected for participation in the Youth Ambassadors Program with Canada are expected to work on a follow-on in-country community service project after completing the exchange in the USA.
 During the exchange portion of the program held in the USA, participants will build a variety of leadership skills required to successfully design and implement entrepreneurial and community service project initiatives.
 Sessions will be incorporated into the exchange program that enable participants to work on their service project design as means to help facilitate project implementation during the post-exchange period.
 The community service projects to be implemented by youth participants are an important component of the program, which builds on the passion and desire youth have to improve their communities.
 Thus, youth interested in this experience are strongly encouraged during the application procedure to consider what community issue(s) they may be interested to work on improving.
 After the exchange experience, the expectation is for participants to return to their home communities and implement a community service project that seeks to improve the community issue(s) previously identified.